 - Financial Savings – Staying in one sit such as this one for at least 6 months eliminates not only rent, but a number of other lodging related costs.
-However, it is important that you are clear on other related costs and come to a suitable arrangement with your hosts e.g. utilities, comms etc.
+However, it is important that you are clear on other related costs.
+As long-term house-sitters you need to come to a suitable arrangement with your hosts e.g. utilities, comms etc.

 - A Collaboration – In exchange for a no rent arrangement with your homeowners you will take on the responsibility of caring for their pets, managing their property and keeping them informed of any developments at home.
 Its a win-win arrangement.

-- Your Commitment – Long-term house-sits often need a formal agreement in order to fully engage both parties and to ensure all aspects of the assignment are well understood.
+- Commitment – Long-term house-sitters often need a formal agreement in order to fully engage both parties and to ensure all aspects of the assignment are well understood.
 As long-term house-sitters you need to be fully engaged with all the requirements of this assignment.

 - Respect for the Property – It is important that you respect the house-sit assignment and all its responsibilities maintaining the property to the best possible standard.

 - Care for any Pets – If you decide you want to be long-term house-sitters the owners will prepare you in terms of how to care for their pets, make sure you secure information on the appropriate vet surgery, medication and any special needs for each individual animal.
-It is an equal responsibility on your part to make sure that you find out all the important information related to your pet responsibilities.
+It is an equal responsibility on your part to make sure that you find out all the important information and responsibilities of long-term house-sitters.

-For more information about Sam and Petes voluntary work visit their WEBLOG.
+Read about Sam and Pete’s voluntary work visit their WEBLOG.